View this post on Instagram

 The dancefloor is a place with permission- to be luscious, large, livid, vivid, vulnerable, voluptuous, direct, delicious, heartful, holy, hurting, healed and happy- or whatever else is moving through.
 It's a space to feel free, to see what is so, to shake it out, to settle into what is, to sweat it out and to soak up the sweetness of the sensate.

 As well as being trained to teach the 5 Rhythms I'm also an artist, art therapist, accomplished dance producer, costumier and ceremonialist.
-I'm passionate about creativity and ceremony for transformation and inspiration and as a way to connect with self and something greater than ourselves.
+I'm passionate about creativity for transformation and inspiration and as a way to connect with self and something greater than ourselves.
 My practice continues to be explore how can we use technology to wake us up to the fact that we are indeed connected to the wider world so we can build caring communities and foster connection.

 I’m passionate about being explicit about how our somatic learnings translate back into real life, how we can apply what we have learned in the dance and take that growth off the dance floor -and bring it back into our day to day lives for personal and social change.